wp-plugins/stylesheet-per-page/readme.txt

 To use this plugin, just add stylesheets in the following formats to your theme's base directory or a "css" subdirectory inside your theme's base directory:

-* For pages use page-[page_name].css where "page_name" is the slug of the page.
+* For pages create a file called page-[page_name].css where "[page_name]" is replaced with the slug of the page.
+Eg: page-about.css.

-* For author pages use user.css and for individual user pages user-[username].css.
+* For author pages create a file called user.css and for individual user pages user-[username].css where "[username]" is replaced with the user's login name.

-* For different post types user [post_type].css where "post_type" is the name of the custom post type or just 'post' for regular posts.
+* For different post types user [post_type].css where "[post_type]" is replaced with the name of the custom post type.
+You can also use just 'post' for regular posts.
+Eg. post.css.

-* For individual posts use [post_type]-[post_name].css where "post_type" is the custom post type or just 'post' for regular posts, and "post_name" is the slug of the post.
+* For individual posts use [post_type]-[post_name].css where "[post_type]" is replaced with the name of the custom post type or just 'post' for regular posts, and "[post_name]" is the slug of the post.
+Eg. post-10-tips-for-baking-pies.css, or, say if you had a "recipes" post type use something like recipes-classic-french-cheesecake.css.

 * To activate IE specific stylesheets just create css files with the following naming: ie.css (covers all IE versions), ie7.css (covers IE 7 and below), ie6.css (covers IE 6 and below).

 * To activate an iOS specific stylsheet create ios.css and enable in the plugin options.

+NOTE: You can place your custom CSS files in either the base directory of your theme, or in a "css" subdirectory inside your theme, but try to be consistent with where you place them.

 == Frequently Asked Questions ==

 = How do I activate IE stylesheets? =
-To activate stylesheets enable the option in the plugin options and create css files with the following naming convention: ie.css (covers all IE versions), ie7.css (covers IE 7 and below), ie6.css (covers IE 6 and below).
+To activate stylesheets enable the option in the plugin options and create css files with the following naming convention: ie.css (overrides for all IE versions), ie8.css (overrides for IE 8 and below), ie7.css (overrides for IE 7 and below), ie6.css (overrides for IE 6 and below).

 = How do I get Stylesheet Per Page to check for the files first before trying to include them? =